CQC WE and I Statements

 It should be remembered that abuse may consist of a single or repeated act.
 It may be physical, verbal or psychological, an act of neglect or an omission.
 Defining abuse can be complex but it can involve an intentional, reckless, deliberate or dishonest act by the perpetrator.

-In any case where you encounter abuse and you are uncertain about your next steps, you should contact the police for advice.
+In any case where staff encounter abuse and they are uncertain about their next steps, they should contact the safeguarding adults team or police for advice.

 The nature and timing of the intervention and who is best placed to lead will be, in part, determined by the circumstances.
 For example, where there is poor, neglectful care or practice, resulting in pressure sores, then an employer led disciplinary response may be more appropriate; along with clinical intervention to improve the care given immediately and a clinical audit of practice.